-The key advantage of a vegetarian diet is that you’re getting enough protein and without the negative side effects
+The key advantage of a plant-based diet is that you’re getting enough protein without the negative side effects

 - Well-planned vegetarian diets are appropriate for all individuals during all stages of the life cycle, including pregnancy, lactation, infancy, childhood, and adolescence, and for athletes.